Juanja1306/VisionProcessingGPU-Kit/README.md

 - Larger images use larger kernels for better embossing effect
 - Maintains visual consistency across different image sizes
 - Bias fixed at optimal value (128) for balanced results

+### Collage Filter

+- **Compositor Kernel**: A custom CUDA kernel that divides the image into 6 diagonal sections.
+- **Parallel Execution**: Runs all 6 underlying filters (Canny, Emboss, Gaussian, Negative, Watermark, Comic) and composites them on the GPU.
+- **Efficient Memory**: Manages GPU memory to handle multiple intermediate images.

+### Ripple (Comic) Filter

+- **Single Pass Kernel**: Performs edge detection and color processing in one go.
+- **Sobel Edge Detection**: Calculates gradient magnitude to identify and darken edges.
+- **Color Quantization**: Reduces color palette to create a posterized look.
+- **Saturation Boost**: Enhances colors in the HSV-like color space (simplified).

+### Watermark Filter

+- **Grid Blending Kernel**: Calculates logo positions based on a grid layout.
+- **Alpha Blending**: Blends the logo with the background image using the alpha channel.
+- **Seamless Tiling**: Handles spacing and repetition efficiently on the GPU.

 ## 🌐 Web Interface